 Homepage of the site 'What to do with your life?'

-Tell me how you make decisions, I'll tell you who you are
+Tell me how you make decisions, and I'll tell you who you are

 Objective

-This page aims to provide tools so you don't find yourself helpless when problem solving doesn't work.
+This page aims to provide tools to not be left helpless when problem solving does not work.

 Summary

-We propose a new method for classifying personality structures, based on the observation of the unfolding of the decision process between two people.
+We propose a new method for classifying personality structures, based on the observation of the development of the decision-making process between two people.

-The ability to clearly identify the different personality structures described here makes it possible to optimize problem management, thus ultimately improving living well together in the group, both at a family and professional level.
-In other words, you can think of this document as the advanced level of a problem-solving course.
+The ability to clearly identify the different personality structures described here allows one to optimize the management of problems, thus ultimately improving the quality of life in a group, both at the family and professional level.
+In other words, you can see this document as an advanced level course in problem solving.

 On the other hand, this classification is the product of an inverse approach to psychiatry.
-By this I mean that for each personality type, psychiatry tends to be primarily interested in the most extreme cases, because these are the ones that society entrusts to it.
-Conversely, we focus here on lighter cases.
-They, who are the most numerous, also have problems with social integration, and are rather poorly treated by current psychiatry, which applies to them in poorly adapted forms the diagnostic and therapeutic methods developed for the most serious cases.
+By that I mean that for each personality type, psychiatry tends to focus first on the most extreme cases because it is these that society entrusts to it.
+Conversely, we focus on the milder cases.
+These, who are the most numerous, also have social integration problems, and are rather poorly treated by current psychiatry, which applies to them weakly adapted diagnostic and therapeutic methods developed on the most severe cases.

-Two people having to make a joint decision ultimately opt for one of the following three methods:
+Two people who need to make a joint decision eventually choose one of the following three modalities:

 1. Delegation of power.